 Intermediate to advanced middle school players will participate in this class, geared toward enhancing the skills needed to play at the varsity high school level.
 Focus will be on placement, spins, serving and strategy.
 Footwork will be emphasized, and out-of-class match play will be encouraged.
 The drills speed up, as does the pace of shots.

-High school players who have little experience and are just starting to learn the game will find what they need in this group–learning skills and building confidence among their peers.
+JV players and high school players who have little experience and are just starting to learn the game will find what they need in this group–learning skills and building confidence among their peers.
 The goal will be to try to get all of these players qualified to play JV tennis for the high school teams.
 Don’t have equipment?
 No problem—we’ll let you try a racquet that suits you so you’ll know what to buy.

-College Preparatory Training (CPT)
+Yellow Ball Academy (Elite) aka College Preparatory Training (CPT)

 Parks & Rec Classes